-Managing moderate to severe pain in certain patients when continuous (around-the-clock) treatment is needed for an extended period of time.
+Managing severe pain in certain patients.
+Exalgo is only for use when continuous (around-the-clock) treatment is needed for a long time.
+It is only for use when other pain treatments do not treat your pain well enough or you cannot take them.
 Exalgo should only be used by patients who have already been taking other narcotic pain medicine on a regular schedule and are tolerant to its effects.
-Exalgo is not for use right after surgery if you have not already been using narcotic pain medicines, if only occasional or as-needed pain relief is needed, or if the pain is mild or is not expected to last for an extended period of time.
+It is NOT for use right after surgery if you have not already been using narcotic pain medicines, if you need only occasional or as-needed pain relief, or if the pain is mild or is not expected to last for a long time.

 Exalgo is a narcotic (opioid) pain medicine.
 It works in the brain and nervous system to reduce pain.

 Do NOT use Exalgo if:

 - you are allergic to any ingredient in Exalgo or to sulfites